Bank of England £5 note: Moving to polymer

 In April 2013, the Governor of the Bank of England Sir Mervyn King announced on behalf of the bank that Elizabeth Fry would be replaced by Winston Churchill on the next £5 note which would enter circulation in 2016.
 It was also announced that the images featured on the reverse would include the famous 1941 portrait of Churchill (The Roaring Lion) by Yousuf Karsh, a view of the Houses of Parliament, a quote by Churchill ("I have nothing to offer but blood, toil, tears and sweat") and a background image of Churchill's Nobel Prize in Literature, while the obverse would feature an image of Queen Elizabeth II.

 In December 2013 the Bank of England announced that the next £5 note would be printed on a polymer, rather than cotton paper.
 The bank cited that they would be cleaner, more secure and more durable.
 It was also said that the new polymer notes would be more environmentally friendly, lasting 2.5 times as long as cotton paper notes, according to the Bank's own environmental testing.

 The note was introduced on 13 September 2016, with an initial print run of 440 million notes (worth £2.2 billion), over the period of co-circulation.
 It was announced that there would be a co-circulatory period with the old series E notes, and then on 5 May 2017, the series E would cease to be legal tender.
 However, as with all Bank of England notes, they can be exchanged at face value at any time in the future.

 Ingredients controversy

-In November 2016 there was controversy when the Bank of England confirmed that the new notes contain traces of tallow in the new notes.
+In November 2016, there was controversy when the Bank of England confirmed that the new notes contained traces of tallow.
 According to an online petition on this issue, this is unacceptable to vegans, vegetarians, Muslims, Hindus, Sikhs, Jains, Jews and other groups in the UK, and one Cambridge cafe boycotted the new note.
 The note's manufacturer, Innovia Security, was looking into changing the recipe for the polymer used, so as to contain no animal products, which are added to polymer pellets at an early stage of production.
 However, on 10 August 2017 the Bank of England announced that all future notes, including future £5 note prints would continue the use of traces of tallow.